 Inset supplied stop pins into the desired holes on the bake plate surface.
 These stop pins keep the substrate centered on the bake plate surface.
-Holes closest to center are for 2" substrates.
-From the center, stop pin locations are for 2", 3", 100mm, 125mm, 150mm, and 200mm substrates, respectively.
+Holes closest to center are for 100mm substrates.
+From center, stop pin locations are for 100mm, 125mm, 150mm, 200mm, 300mm substrates respectively.